nylas/nylas-mail/docs/PackageOverview.md

 Section: Getting Started
 ---

 Packages lie at the heart of Nylas Mail.
-Each part of the core experience is a separate package that uses the Nilas Package API to add functionality to the client.
+Each part of the core experience is a separate package that uses the Nylas Package API to add functionality to the client.
 Want to make a read-only mail client?
 Remove the core `Composer` package and you'll see reply buttons and composer functionality disappear.

 Let's explore the files in a simple package that adds a Translate option to the Composer.
 When you tap the Translate button, we'll display a popup menu with a list of languages.
 When you pick a language, we'll make a web request and convert your reply into the desired language.